Arnavthakur26/Totality-Corp-Assignment/README.md

 ## Tech Stack

-- React - Used as the frontend framework for building components and managing state
+- NextJS - Used as the frontend framework for building components and managing state
-- React Router - For client-side routing between pages
-- Styled Components - For styling components with CSS
+- Next-UI- For components.
-- React Hook Form - For form validation on checkout page
-- React Query - For caching API responses and data fetching
+-TailwindCSS- Used as the utility framework.

 ## Features